 FEATURE: Accelerating adaptation in Africa

 The Africa anchoring event of the Climate Adaptation Summit (25-26 January 2021) explored ways to accelerate adaptation action on the continent.
-CDKN invited leading climate change adaptation scientists and practitioners to provide their perspectives, in this specially-commissioned series of interviews and articles.
+CDKN invited leading climate change adaptation scientists and practitioners to provide their perspectives, in this specially-commissioned series of articles and videos.
 We also synthesised their insights into a framing paper, presented below.

 About the Africa anchoring event